allwefantasy/auto-coder/docs/en/010-How to Use AutoCoder at the Company Level.md

 query: |
   Optimize the get_suffix_from_project_type function in copilot and update the original file
 ```

+Here, the company's Byzer-LLM cluster address should be in a format similar to `ray://x.x.x.x:10001`.

 Users can choose one of these methods according to their needs.